tensorflow/docs/site/en/install/docker.md

     python -c "import tensorflow as tf; print(tf.contrib.eager.num_gpus())"
 </pre>

-Use the latest TensorFlow GPU image to execute a `bash` shell in the container (run `python` inside):
+Use the latest TensorFlow GPU image to execute a `bash` shell in the container:

 <pre class="devsite-terminal devsite-click-to-copy">
 nvidia-docker run -it tensorflow/tensorflow:latest-gpu bash